-It is commonly thought to be a reaction against the breakup, and not a true, free-forming relationship based on emotional availability.
+It is commonly thought to be a reaction to the breakup, and not a true, free-forming relationship based on emotional availability.

 However, there are rebound relationships that turn out to be stable, strong, and long-lasting.
-It is important to be able to recognize why’s of entering a rebound relationship so that you can make sure you don’t end up hurting yourself or the other person.
+It is important to be able to recognize why you are entering a rebound relationship so that you can make sure you don’t end up hurting yourself or the other person.

 Rebound relationship signs that suggest it’s unhealthy

-Whether you are curious about signs your ex is in a rebound relationship or are contemplating the option of starting a rebound relationship after divorce or nasty break up, it is good to know these warning signs of a rebound relationship.
+Whether you are curious about signs your ex is in a rebound relationship or are contemplating the option of starting a rebound relationship after divorce or a nasty breakup, it is good to know these warning signs of an unhealthy rebound relationship.

 Signs of a rebound relationship